January 21, 2016

 Often, teachers are aware of the growth of their students, but it can get washed away with “percent met standard”.
 During my time in education, teachers and principals have lamented the percent leading standard metric, as it blinds us to the growth that kids actually make across the scale.
 But we’re in a new period of history in testing, where we can see, measure and quantify growth — and that isn’t going to go away.
 I think we’ve been evolving to arrive at a sweet spot with just enough testing — and that would include interim testing in September, the middle of the year and at the end.
 To show kids’ growth across the year, giving us a steady diet of how they’re progressing overall and what interventions are needed, is powerful.

-To learn more about Star, click the button below.
+To learn more about the power of Renaissance Star Assessments, click the button below.